w5xd/PacketRainGauge/README.md

 <h3>3D Print the Outdoor Assembly</h3>
 As an alternative to the Oregon Scientific retrofit, the CAD directory in this repo has 3D models for the parts needed to all the outdoor parts.
-STL files are in the thingiverse posting of this remix.
-All the STLs can be regenerated using OpenSCAD and FreeCAD.
+STL files are in the <a href='https://www.thingiverse.com/thing:7052595'>thingiverse posting of this remix</a>.
+All the STLs can be regenerated using
+OpenSCAD and FreeCAD.
 The list of parts to print, starting with those designed with OpenSCAD is:
 <ul>